Mouse Trap (board game): Original version

 The basic premise of Mouse Trap has been consistent over time, but the turn-based gameplay has changed.
 Its concept was first invented by Marvin Glass and designer Gordon Barlow from Marvin's company, Marvin Glass and Associates, who were later granted a US patent in 1967.
 The original published version of the game in 1963 was then designed by Hank Kramer of Ideal Toy Company, filling in the details Glass had left open, and allows the players almost no decision-making, in keeping with other games for very young children such as Candyland or Chutes and Ladders (Snakes and Ladders).
 Players take turns rolling a die to advance their mouse piece along a path around the game board, from the start space to a continuous loop at the end.
 The Rube Goldberg-like mouse trap is assembled in the center of the board, with players adding one or more of its pieces when they land on specified "build" spaces -- the number on the space has to match the number of players participating.
 The trap is always assembled in a specified order, and is attached to the board by inserting tabs into holes and locking them into place.

-Along the ending loop are additional "build" spaces (in case the trap is still not completed), a "cheese pizza" space positioned directly underneath the trap's cage, a "turn crank" space, and a "safe" space.
-If a player lands on the "turn crank" space when an opponent is on the cheese pizza space, the crank can be turned on the machine to launch it; if the machine works properly and the cage falls on the cheese pizza space, that opponent is eliminated from the game.
+Along the ending loop are additional "build" spaces (in case the trap is still not completed), a "cheese" space positioned directly underneath the trap's cage, a "turn crank" space, and a "safe" space.
+If a player lands on the "turn crank" space when an opponent is on the cheese space, the crank can be turned on the machine to launch it; if the machine works properly and the cage falls on the cheese space, that opponent is eliminated from the game.
 The winner is then the last one remaining after all the other players are captured.

 The mouse-trapping mechanism works as follows: One player turns a crank, turning two gears and pushing on a lever.
 The lever whacks a stop sign into a shoe, which kicks a small bucket holding a large ball bearing.
 The ball bearing rolls down some crooked stairs and into a rain gutter, and then follows the gutter to bump into the bottom of a vertical rod.
 The top of the rod has a "helping hand" that bumps another ball bearing, making it fall through a "thing-a-ma-jig" and into a bathtub, then out of the bathtub and onto a diving board.
 This catapults a diver on an arc up and into a washtub, knocking loose a cage suspended from the top of a bumpy rod.
 The cage rattles down the rod and onto another player's mouse, trapping it.